Pham2000/Tic-Tac-Toe-Online-mode/README.md

 Program will be working with socket to send and recieve stuff.

 ## Result:
-Three real time prompt that display, the player that win.
-Though the program is incomplete.
+Three real time prompt that display, and box to indicate which player win.
+THe program is incomplete

 ## Language:
 java